textadventures/quest/docs/quest5_7.md

 ### Colours

-You can now set the background to blend from one colour at the top to another at the bottom (but it does not look so good with a borderless command bar).
+You can now set the background to blend from one colour at the top to another at the bottom, as in the middle image above (but it does not look so good with a borderless command bar).
 You can set both the margins and the page background colour, as well as the status bar and game border.

 ### Other changes

 The body element is now given the default font, colour and background-color.
 This means the save confirmation text will be in the standard style for your game.
 This has the potential to have far-reaching effects, given the body element is the fundamental HTML element of your game, but it seems to have no side effects, and if there are some I would expect them to be improvements anyway.

-Note that this means the text in the status bar at the top is now in the default font (in 5.6 it is Arial/Helvetica) (no effect on its colour).
+Note that this means the text in the status bar at the top is now in the default font (in 5.6 it is Arial/Helvetica), as seen above (no effect on its colour).

 The gamePanes div is now transparent.
 Again, this could affect many games, but I cannot imagine why anyone would want it a different colour to #gameBorder.